Prostecki/prostecki/README.md

 # 👋 Welcome to Prostecki's GitHub Profile!

-Hi, I'm Mark Taratynov!
+Hi, I'm Mark Taratynov,
+Full-stack developer based in Stockholm, Sweden.
-I love solving problems, learning new technologies, and building amazing projects.
+I do love solving problems, absorbing new knowledge and apply them into my projects, and building amazing something different.
 Here’s a quick overview of my GitHub journey:

 ---